jcdumlao14/Data-Science-Internship-Program-SKS/README.md

 ## Description:

-Calculate and visually represent the overall churn rate.
-Explore customer distribution by gender, partner status, and dependent status.
-Analyze tenure distribution and its relation with churn.
-Investigate how churn varies across different contract types and payment methods.
+In this task, I calculated and visually represented the overall churn rate.
+I explored customer distribution by gender, partner status, and dependent status.
+Additionally, I analyzed tenure distribution and its relationship with churn, and examined how churn varies across different contract types and payment methods.

 ## Skills Gained:
 ✅ Data visualization